Staff Directory

 Previously, she worked as a producer at StoryCorps, traveling the country recording stories from everyday Americans and editing those recordings for broadcast on NPR's Morning Edition.
 While there, she was the recipient of the MJ Bear Fellowship, which identifies and celebrates three digital journalists under 30 whose work represents the best of new media, for her creation of a newsletter dedicated to podcasts produced between the coasts.
 She also teaches classes in digital media, personal branding, and podcast creation at institutions like NBCUniversal LIFT Labs and IFP.

 Originally from St. Louis, she loves to explore the quirky side of New York and is a proud mentor with Girls Write Now.
-She holds an MA (journalism), BA (international studies), and BJ (magazine journalism) from the University of Missouri, where she wrote her master's thesis on how engagement editors assess success in their work.
+She holds an MA (clinical psychology) from Teachers College at Columbia University (TC'24), as well as an MA (journalism), BA (international studies), and BJ (magazine journalism) from the University of Missouri, where she wrote her master's thesis on how engagement editors assess success in their work.
 You can find her work at www.kmariemoffitt.com

 • Junior works on community engagement programs related to the Columbia community and the surrounding community, and on human resources strategies and the implementation of human resources best practices in talent acquisition, professional development, onboarding, and orientation.
 As the human resources administrator, he leverages employee analytics and HR expertise and experience to provide consultation and guidance regarding HR policies, best practices, and strategies for managing HR issues.
 Additionally, Junior manages the annual performance appraisal process; troubleshoots, researches, and reports on performance issues, and implement strategies for their resolution; and creates onboarding plans for new hires and educates them on HR policies, internal procedures, and regulations.